Travel to Costa Rica during Covid-19: What you need to know before you go - KION546

 What’s the Covid situation?

-Costa Rica has seen just under 280,000 cases and 3,514 deaths during the pandemic, as of May 14.
-However, case numbers are rising fast — having doubled in April.
+Costa Rica has seen over 288,000 cases and 3,625 deaths during the pandemic, as of May 18.
+Case numbers are rising fast in the second wave — they doubled in April.

-According to the government, the past two weeks have seen record infection rates, with nearly 17,000 new cases registered in the week until May 14.
-The same week also registered a record 173 deaths.
+According to the government, May has seen record infection rates, with nearly 17,000 new cases registered in the week until May 14.
+A record 195 deaths have been registered in the week up to May 18.
 On April 28, the authorities were warning that patients were having to wait for hospital beds; there are now 432 Covid patients in intensive care countrywide, well past the maximum optimal number of 359.
 It is the fullest the wards have been to date during the pandemic.

 On May 5, PAHO — the Pan American Health Organization — warned that hospitals in the region are “dangerously full.”